Conservatives go to red states and liberals go to blue as the country grows more polarized

 That’s apparently been happening in Idaho, said Mathew Hay, who oversees a regular survey of new arrivals for Boise State University.
 Historically, transplants mirrored the conservative population’s leanings, with about 45% describing themselves as “conservative,” and the rest evenly split between liberal and moderate.

-But something changed last year — the share of newcomers saying they came to Idaho for the politics jumped to 9%, compared to 5% for long-timers.
+But something changed last year — the share of newcomers that said they lived in Idaho for the politics jumped to 9%, compared to 5% for long-timers.
 The percentage describing themselves as “very conservative” also rose.

+When Melissa Wintrow rode her motorcycle across the U.S. in 1996, she was captivated by Idaho.

+“It was this grounded, commonsense, reasonable group,” Wintrow said.
+“Of course they were conservative, but they weren’t going to say openly racist and homophobic things.”

 In Colorado, the reverse may be happening.

-Bret Weinstein, owner of a real estate firm in Denver, said politics has become the top issue for people buying a home.
+Bret Weinstein, owner of a realty firm in Denver, said politics has become the top issue for people buying a home.

 “It’s brought up in our initial conversations,” Weinstein said.
 “Three years ago, we didn’t have those conversations, ever.”